Blog

 Stable Passive Income

-Under Article 54(1)(d) of Lei 23/2007, applicants must have a minimum monthly passive income of €920 for individuals and €1,380 for couples.
-For dependents, 50% of the primary amount is required for a spouse, and 30% for each dependent child.
+For 2026, applicants should be able to document minimum monthly passive income of €920 for individuals and about €1,380 for couples.
+For dependents, applicants should plan for an additional 50% of the primary amount for a spouse or dependent parent and 30% for each dependent child.
 The income must be stable and documented over the past 12 months.

 Proof of Accommodation